Pieve di Sant'Antonio Abate

 - E_UNESCO_HERITAGE

-Having become a lazaretto and plastered with quicklime in 1630, during its long history it also served as a shelter for animals and a refuge for partisans during wartime.
-A careful restoration carried out between 1980 and 1987 brought it back to its ancient splendor.
+It is the first church of the upper Val d’Alpone, built in Romanesque style in the 12th century.
+Converted into a lazaretto and plastered with quicklime in 1630, throughout its long history it also served as a shelter for animals and a refuge for partisans during the war.
+A careful restoration took place between 1980 and 1987, returning it to its former glory.

 Opening times